-Dysphagia can be caused by many different disorders, including natural aging, neurological diseases, head injury, degenerative diseases, systemic diseases, autoimmune disorders, neoplasms, and infections.
+Dysphagia can be caused by many different disorders, including natural aging, neurologic diseases, head injury, degenerative diseases, systemic diseases, autoimmune disorders, neoplasms, and infections.
 Treatment modalities such as surgery, radiation therapy, and medications can also lead to dysphagia.
 Chronic reflux laryngitis, often overlooked, may also interfere with normal swallowing.
 Patients with head or neck cancer have a variable presentation.
-They often have significant dysphagia at the time of initial presentation.
-Their swallowing function is often altered as a result of treatment, although some deficits improve with time.
-Patients with Parkinson disease experience dysphagia that becomes more severe as the disease progresses.23 Because of these varied and often compounded etiologies, it may not be possible to ascertain the true incidence of any particular category of disorder.
-In addition to these factors, there is no single test that is 100% accurate for diagnosing dysphagia or its primary cause.24
+They often have significant dysphagia at the time of initial presentation, and their swallowing function also often suffers as a result of treatment, although some deficits improve with time.
+Patients with Parkinson disease suffer from dysphagia that becomes more severe as the disease progresses.
+Because of these varied and often compounded etiologies, it may not be possible to ascertain the true incidence of any particular category of disorder.
+In addition to these factors, there is no single test that is 100% accurate for diagnosing dysphagia or its primary cause.

 Swallowing disorders may arise as comorbidities of other disorders or as precursors to more significant diseases and disorders.
 Moreover, the incidence of swallowing disorders may vary depending on the type of diagnostic evaluation.
-Table 1-2 shows that the incidences of swallowing disorders following a stroke remain high; however, with the advent of improved assessment techniques, the treatment process following evidence of aspiration is now better understood.^{25,26} If all of the tests for examination of swallowing are considered, the true incidence of swallowing disorders may be substantially higher.
-When the swallowing disorder accompanies other medical conditions, the primary condition may be affected by the swallowing disorder.
-Conversely, a swallowing disorder may be the symptom of another neurological disease or condition requiring treatment.
-Thus, the exact incidence of swallowing disorders remains unknown.
+Table 1-2 shows the incidences of swallowing disorders following a stroke remain high; however, with the advent of improved assessment techniques, the treatment process following evidence of aspiration is now better understood.
+If all of the tests for examination of swallowing disorders may be substantially higher.
+When the swallowing disorder accompanies other medical conditions, the primary condition may be